Last Updated on 23/01/2022

 Here’s an example of the room I stayed in last week whilst on a short trip to Prague.
 This quiet room was only €53 a night, and it was smack centre downtown.
 It had a desk, lounge chair, and generously sized wardrobe with safe, plus the bathroom was thoughtfully designed.
 The sink had a good amount of space around it, and the shelf above it was large enough to accommodate my makeup bag and tidbits.
 Thank you, Grandior, I’ll be back.

-My layout in the bath is always the same.
-There are usually two glasses in every hotel room.
-I use one for all my tooth cleaning stuff, and the other for my makeup brushes, hairbrush, and eyelash curler.
 I set out my facial cleaning products and travel-sized deodorant, but keep all my makeup in a little toiletry bag at the sink.
-This system has served me well for many years, and it keeps the bathroom very tidy during my stay.
+This system has served me well for many years, and it keeps the bathroom tidy during my stay.

-Pro tip: throughout the year save any facial or makeup samples you get at Sephora or find in magazines.
-I corral all of these samples into a little container in a closet drawer I use to store travel items.
+Throughout the year, save any facial or makeup samples you get at Sephora or find in magazines.
+I corral all such samples into a little container in a closet drawer I use to store travel items.
 When I have a trip coming up and start packing, I select the samples best suited to the duration of my stay.
-This way I will use up the products during my trip, and not have to lug too many toiletries back home with me.
-If I really liked a sample product I used on a trip, I'll make a note of it so I can check the dutyfree shop at the airport on my way back, or purchase it when I get home.
+This way I’ll use up the products during my trip, and won’t have to lug too many toiletries back home with me.

 Use the Safe